 It is necessary to define the relevant tariff determination mechanism (either RTM or Tariff Based Competitive Bidding (TBCB) Framework) which will be applicable for the repowering of generating plants before or after the end of the PPA/technical life of the project.
-It is suggested that such repowered generating plants should be considered as a

-"new plant" and provisions for the tariff determination mechanism should be laid accordingly.
+It is suggested that such repowered generating plants should be considered as a "new plant" and provisions for the tariff determination mechanism should be laid accordingly.

 3. Incorporating the Possibility of multiple Distribution Licensees: The retail tariff of the consumers will be determined u/s 62 of the Electricity Act, 2003.
-The recent Electricity (Amendment) Bill, 2022 enables multiple retailers in the area of license in order to increase the competition in the distribution sector.
-Hence, the possibility of multiple distribution licensees should be kept in the perspective while framing the modalities for distribution licensees.
+The Act also provides for multiple distribution licensees, and tariff determination in this context is limited to setting up of the ceiling tariff.
+Hence, the possibility of multiple distribution licensees should be kept in the perspective while framing the modalities for distribution licensees and may be modified so.